 Method

-Participants.
+Participants

 Eighty-one adult participants (Mage = 25.32; SD = 11.09) took part in the experiment (n = 50 identified as women, n = 30 as men, and n = 1 responded “other”).
 Adult participants (age 18-65) were recruited via university email and social media (Nstudents = 63, Nother = 18).
 Research has shown that there is relatively little change in adults’ WM performance within this age-range (Alloway & Alloway, 2013).
 Participants had normal or corrected-to-normal vision and hearing and spoke English as their first language.
 Ethical approval was granted by Loughborough University Ethics Committee and participants were reimbursed for their time.